ModumUnlimited/DesignOfDigitalCircuits-Sven-David/Lab_Reports/Week4/Lab4_Pfiffner_Zollikofer/README.md

+This lab has been submitted by Sven Pfiffner and David Zollikofer

 We have multiple files in this folder:

 - finalresult.mp4 : A video demonstrating how it looks like on our FPGA.